 The Regulatory Flexibility Act requires us to analyze regulatory options that would minimize any significant impact of a rule on small entities.
-Because small entities affected by this proposed rule would incur net cost savings, we propose to certify that the proposed rule will not have a significant economic impact on a substantial number of small entities.
+Because small entities affected by this proposed rule would incur net cost savings, we propose to certify that the rule, if finalized, will not have a significant economic impact on a substantial number of small entities.
+However, as discussed in the Preliminary Economic Analysis of Impacts (Ref.
+5), there is a lack of high quality, comprehensive data regarding the number of small and very small institutions associated with IRBs, as defined by revenue.
+We have prepared an initial regulatory flexibility analysis and are seeking comment on the data and assumptions used in that analysis.

 The Unfunded Mandates Reform Act of 1995 (section 202(a)) requires us to prepare a written statement, which includes an assessment of anticipated costs and benefits, before proposing "any rule that includes any Federal mandate that may result in the expenditure by State, local, and tribal governments, in the aggregate, or by the private sector, of \$100,000,000 or more (adjusted annually for inflation) in any one year."
-The current threshold after adjustment for inflation is \$158 million, using the most current (2020) Implicit Price Deflator for the Gross Domestic Product.
+The current threshold after adjustment for inflation is \$165 million, using the most current (2020) Implicit Price Deflator for the Gross Domestic Product.
 This proposed rule would result in an expenditure in any year that meets or exceeds this amount.